 HOUSTON – As coronavirus testing continues in Texas, some have wondered how the number of tests being performed compares to the number of cases reported in the state.

-According to the Texas Department of State Health Services, there have been more than 26.69 million tests performed in the state since the pandemic began.
-More than 2.42 million cases of coronavirus have been reported in the state.
-That works out to an overall positivity rate of about 8.32% as of April 12.
-The first chart below shows that data.
+According to the Texas Department of State Health Services, more than 40 million tests were performed in the state since the pandemic began.
+More than 3 million cases of coronavirus have been reported in the state.
+That works out to an overall positivity rate of about 7.49% as of Sept.
+17. The first chart below shows that data.

 Texas Gov. Greg Abbott has said specialized strike teams will be used to help control any outbreaks of the coronavirus that happen as the state’s economy reopens.

-Harris County leads the state in the number of coronavirus cases being reported at more than 382,000.
-The positivity rate for the county is seen in the second chart below.
+Harris County leads the state in the number of coronavirus cases being reported at more than 500,000.